 A favourite spot for expatriates in Riyadh is The Boulevard, a huge outdoor mall complete with boutiques, a food court, food trucks, coffee shops, a five-star hotel, a fitness center (which includes an outdoor swimming pool), and a spa (which includes a Turkish bath and massage therapists).

-The newly opened AMC Imax movie theatres are also popular attractions.
-As you may have heard, Saudi Arabia made headlines when it lifted its 35-year movie ban and screened the blockbuster Black Panther.
+As you may have heard, in 2018, Saudi Arabia made headlines when it lifted its 35-year movie ban and screened the blockbuster Black Panther.
 Now, with more and more theatres opening, you’ll have no trouble spending a night out at the movies.
 VOX Cinemas has locations in Riyadh, Jeddah, and Dammam, and AMC has several sites in Riyadh.

 Finally, for the opera aficionado, an opera house is being planned for Jeddah.